techidaily/site-pokemon-go-android/source/_posts/what-is-the-best-pokemon-for-pokemon-pvp-ranking-on-realme-12-proplus-5g-drfone-by-drfone-virtual-android.md

 ![pokemon go battles](https://images.wondershare.com/drfone/article/2024/02/pokemon-go-pvp-rank-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Pokemon Go is holding various tournaments from time to time.
 However, some of these events require players to garner a specific rank or rating in Pokemon Go PvP battles.
 That means you cannot join if you don’t meet a particular rank level required in the game.
 Therefore, strive harder to participate in PvP games and win as many duels as you can.
 Your Pokemon PvP ranking is not just a mere group of numbers.
 It actually defines your eligibility to join prestigious Pokemon Go events.
 Hence, take it very seriously.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U6lCtLUeROA?si=se6OFuis9JpcTGJf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 How to Get Started With Pokemon Go PvP Rank Battles?